mmir-portfolio/mmir-portfolio.github.io/_posts/2025-05-13-Reinforcement-Learning-for-Geothermal-Well-Control.md

 ---
 layout: post
-title: Reinforcement Learning for Geothermal Well Control
+title: Reinforcement Learning for Geothermal Energy Optimization
 image: "/posts/geothermal-rl-title-img.png"
-tags: [Reinforcement Learning, Energy Optimization, Geothermal Well, Python, Clean Energy]
+tags: [Geothermal, Reinforcement Learning, Energy Systems, Python]
 ---

-In this project, I explore how **Reinforcement Learning (RL)** can be used to dynamically optimize the operation of closed-loop geothermal wells.
-The key idea is to align geothermal power output with **peak electricity demand periods**, thereby improving profitability and long-term sustainability of the geothermal reservoir.

-Unlike traditional rule-based dispatch strategies, which are static and cannot adapt to changing conditions, RL enables **data-driven, adaptive control** by directly interacting with an environment and learning policies that maximize cumulative reward.

-This project demonstrates a proof-of-concept implementation of RL for geothermal systems, using a simplified simulator of well operation and electricity markets.
-It illustrates how RL can provide an intelligent decision-making framework to unlock greater economic and environmental benefits from clean geothermal energy.

----
+In this project, we design and simulate a **closed-loop geothermal system** controlled by **reinforcement learning (RL)** to maximize heat extraction and match grid **peak electricity demand**.
+We also include a worked example of energy harvested from subsurface heat exchange.

 # Table of contents